CyberSecuriTim/osticket-installation/README.md

   STEP 1: Create a Windows 10 virtual machine in the Azure portal(https://portal.azure.com) with at least 2 Virtual CPU cores and 8GiB of memory.

   - While creating the VM, simultaneously create a resource group for the VM to be deployed in and a new Virtual Network (Vnet).
+  - Allow TCP port 3389 as an open inbound port on the created VM as this will enable an RDP connection to the VM in the cloud.
+  - Provision the administrator account's credentials and make a note of them as these will be used to remotely login to the VM via RDP.
 </p>
 <br />